 - Replace a cloudy region with another region of pixels.

 Only raster datasets can be edited using Pixel Editor.
 Raster products, mosaic datasets, and image services are not supported.

 Pixel Editor tab

 The type of raster data source determines which operations can be performed on your raster dataset.
-To ensure that your raster dataset will have the proper operations available to it, check and set the Source Type of the raster, on the dataset properties.
+To ensure that your raster dataset will have the proper operations available to it, check and set the Source Type of the raster on the dataset properties.
 In the Catalog pane, right-click your raster dataset, and click Properties.
-Under the Raster Information section, check the value for the Source Type.
+Under the Raster Information section, check the value for Source Type.
 For digital elevation models (DEM), digital terrain models (DTM), or digital surface models (DSM), choose Elevation.
 For thematic or classified rasters, choose Thematic.
 For all other multispectral or panchromatic raster imagery, choose Generic.

-There are six Region tools that are available:
+There are six Region tools as follows: